kaqduz/xMysticItems/README.md

     }
 ```

-Then you have to get manager variable in the same class
+Then you have to get manager variable in the same class:

 ```